SwiftStrike24/Crypto-Converter-app/implementation.md

 ### 14.3.
 Responsibilities of New Modules

 1.  **`src/constants/cryptoConstants.ts`:**
-    *   **Responsibility:** Centralize all constants currently in `CryptoContext.tsx` (e.g., API endpoints, cache keys, durations, rate limit parameters, default token lists).
+    *   **Responsibility:** Centralize all constants related to cryptocurrency data handling.
+This includes API endpoints, cache keys and durations, rate limiting parameters, default token lists (like `DEFAULT_CRYPTO_IDS`), and the list of popular tokens for preloading (`POPULAR_TOKEN_IDS_TO_PRELOAD`).
+The `POPULAR_TOKEN_IDS_TO_PRELOAD` list is populated and kept up-to-date by the `scripts/fetchTop100CoinGeckoIds.ts` script, which sources data from CoinGecko's top 100 market cap ranking.
-    *   **Benefit:** Improves organization and makes configuration easier to manage.
+    *   **Benefit:** Improves organization, makes configuration easier to manage, and provides a clear, dynamically updated source for the preload token set.

 2.  **`src/services/crypto/cryptoApiService.ts`:**
     *   **Responsibility:** Encapsulate all direct CoinGecko API communication logic.
 This includes constructing API requests, handling responses, managing API-specific error handling (like 429s), and implementing smart retry mechanisms (`fetchWithSmartRetry`).
 It will also manage CoinGecko-specific rate limiting state (e.g., `rateLimitCooldownUntil`).